 Dana Longley, assistant director for library instruction and information literacy

 A little about myself: I have worked at Empire State College since May 2003.
 I coordinate library instruction and information literacy services, among other things.
 I have been an avid follower, user and experimenter of emerging technologies and social media for libraries for several years.
 I have experience working in both large and small academic libraries and a large, urban public library.
 I truly love helping people find the information they need when they need it so never hesitate to send us your questions!

 Area of study responsibilities: community and human services; nursing

 Degrees: B.A. in history, SUNY Geneseo; M.L.S., University of Pittsburgh

 Sarah Morehouse, information resources coordinator

 A little about myself: I've worked in the online library since October 2006.
 Before that, I was a student in the Information Science and Policy program at the University at Albany, and worked as a graduate assistant/intern at the University at Albany library and New York State Library.
 What fascinates me is what goes on when people take it upon themselves to acquire a new body of knowledge and put it to work for them.
 It can be an empowering, liberating experience.
 It's an important life skill that I want to help make accessible to everyone.
 I also love the way this kind of work exposes me to all sorts of knowledge I might never have had the opportunity to learn otherwise!
 Whether it’s the technical aspects or the larger research process, figuring out where to start or finding the exact resource you need to wrap it all up, I’d love to help.

-Area of Study Responsibilities: educational studies; historical studies
+Area of Study Responsibilities: business, management and economics; educational studies; historical studies; labor studies